dreamhold-org/dre-monorepo/apps/crm/README.md

 # EspoCRM Deployment

-Production-ready Docker Compose deployment of EspoCRM with PostgreSQL, Traefik reverse proxy, automated backups, and real-time WebSocket support.
+Production-ready Docker Compose deployment of EspoCRM with MariaDB, Traefik reverse proxy, automated backups, and real-time WebSocket support.

 **Environment Support:** This deployment supports separate development and production environments with isolated databases and backups.